Link to share article here:

 Ask A Dermatologist: Is Chocolate Bad for Your Skin?

-First things first, there’s no upper age limit on chocolate advent calendars – cased closed.
+First things first, there’s no upper age limit on advent calendars – cased closed.

-With that out of the way, the festive period is awash with chocolate-y delights, from yule logs and Santas, to selection boxes galore.
-As a result, you might be wondering how much of an impact it’s going to have on your skin.
-We asked Dr Malvina Cunningham, consultant dermatologist at Skin + Me, and here’s what she told us.
+With that out of the way, Christmas is awash with sweet delights, from chocolate Santas to selection boxes.
+As a result, you might be wondering how much of an impact this festive period is going to have on your skin.
+We asked Dr Malvina Cunningham, Consultant Dermatologist at Skin + Me, if a few days of chocolate indulgence can really cause breakouts.
+Here’s what she told us.

 Is chocolate bad for my skin?

-In general, the relationship between diet and skin, and in particular acne, has been controversial.
+Over the years, the clinical relationship between diet and skin, and in particular when it comes to acne, has been controversial.

-Doctors previously said the things we eat had nothing to do with skin diseases, whereas now we definitely know it plays a role but the exact relationship between diet and skin disease isn’t clear.
-One thing’s for sure – it’s really difficult to perform studies in nutrition
+Doctors previously thought that the things we eat had nothing to do with skin diseases, whereas now we definitely know it plays a role.
+The exact relationship between diet and skin still isn’t clear but one thing’s for sure – it’s really difficult to perform studies in nutrition.

-While a number of studies have evaluated the effect of sugar consumption and low-glycaemic load diets on acne, however, there’s currently not enough evidence to support these when treating acne.
+A number of studies have evaluated the effect of sugar consumption and low-glycaemic load diets on acne.
+However, there’s not enough evidence yet to support any strong conclusions.

 Participants may have varying food patterns, daily behaviours, genetics and risk factors that will all influence the outcomes.
-When it comes to chocolate for example, there’s a big difference between different types of chocolate, for example: milk and dark chocolate, added sugar content and other added ingredients.
+There’s a big variation between different types of chocolate too, for example: milk and dark chocolate, added sugar content and other added ingredients.

-As a result, a study may show an association with a particular food, but this may not prove causality and may be influenced by many other confounding factors.
+A study may show that there is an association with a particular food and skin condition, but this doesn’t necessarily prove causality and could be influenced by many other factors.

 How does sugar and dairy affect my skin?